ropensci-archive/rjsonapi/README.md

 #> [1] "success: (200) OK"
 ```

-Get routes (not available in standard jsonapi i think)
+Get routes (not available in a standard JSONAPI i think)

 ```r